 Our PSC does not permit to export crude oil, which could restrict our ability to monetize reserves.
 Under the PSC the Company is obliged to sell 100% of its crude oil production to the GOI, which nominates the buyer(s).
 GOI has only nominated part of the Rajasthan crude production volume to PSU refineries and allowed for sale of balance volume to domestic private refineries.
 The company has entered into annual contract with Private Sector Refineries for balance volume of crude oil.
 However, there is still a risk of reduced/ lower off take by Private Sector Refineries due to operational issues in refineries which could impact Company's ability to sell all of the oil that it can produce.
-The company is progressing with the commissioning of coastal terminal in Bhogat in the current year; this would provide us with further evacuation options for RJ crude oil.
+The Bhogat terminal is now operational providing us with additional evacuation options for RJ crude oil across coastal refineries.